JavaScript Frameworks Overview: React vs Vue

 Advantages of ReactJS

-Separate logic and controls help in creating reusable components.
-Component reusability makes application development faster and easier and facilitates the nesting of components to build complex functionalities.
+Component reusability makes application development faster and easier and facilitates the nesting of components to build complex functionalities for scalable and maintainable applications.
+It happens due to separate logic and controls, simplifying the process of creating reusable components.

-High performance as data no longer needs to be updated in the real structure but can be updated through a virtual structure.
-This method enables high-performance React applications that avoid extra load loading web pages, quicker response times, and an optimal client-side experience.
+Another notable benefit of React is its high performance, as data no longer needs to be updated in the real structure but can be updated through a virtual structure.
+This method enables the building of high-performative React applications that avoid extra load-loading web pages, quicker response times, and an optimal client-side experience.
+Also, server-side rendering or SSR can improve overall performance and search engine optimization.

 Disadvantages of Reactjs